yandex/odyssey/INTERNALS.md

 pthreads with coroutine schedulers placed on top of `epoll(2)` event loop.

 Odissey does not directly use or create multi-tasking primitives such as OS threads and mutexes.
-All synchronization is done using message passing and transparently implemented by machinarium.
+All synchronization is done using message passing and transparently handled by machinarium.

 Repository: [github/machinarium](https://github.yandex-team.ru/pmwkaa/machinarium)